Skip to content

-Finding a breast lump is usually no reason for concern as most breast lumps are harmless.
+Finding a breast lump is usually no reason for increased anxiety and stress as most breast lumps are harmless.
 Stay educated and aware of any changes you discover in your breasts.
-In this blog, we go through some reasons why you might have found a breast lump, what it means and what to do next, as well as some information on breast cancer.
+In this blog, we go through some reasons why you develop a breast lump, what it means and what to do next, as well as some information on breast cancer.

 Causes of Breast Lumps